Reviewed: 29 August 2014

 - Horse Venue Biosecurity Workbook [www.farmbiosecurity.com.au]

-Information for horse owners
+Information for who own or handle horse

 - Hendra virus - Safety alert for the horse industry

-- Fact sheet from the Australian Veterinary Association ( 300 Kb)
+- Fact sheet from the Australian Veterinary Association

 - Policy, procedures and various forms relating to the Hendra virus response.